leouieda/website/software/fatiando.md

 I've started development of Fatiando in 2010 during my Masters degree at the Observatório Nacional, Brazil.
 I now use it daily for my research and teaching.
+Fatiando has grown and is now a **community developed** project, with contributors from different countries.

 Most recent papers published by the [PINGA lab](http://www.pinga-lab.org) use it in some way.
 My [Geophysics courses](/teaching) use Fatiando and